apigee/apigee-remote-service-envoy/docs/demo-hybrid.md

 * Set `Access` to `Private`.
 * Set the `Quota` to `5` requests every `1` `minute`.
 * Add a `Path` with the `+Custom Resource` button.
 Set the path to `/`.
-* Create a `Custom attribute` with key `apigee-remote-service-targets` and value `httpbin.default.svc.cluster.local`.
+* Create a `Custom attribute` with key: `apigee-remote-service-targets` and value: `httpbin.default.svc.cluster.local`.
 * Click the blue `Save` button.

 Note: You can also use the `apigee-remote-sevice-cli` command to set service targets.
 Note that the value we used